-The Dean appoints a committee of faculty and administrators to select the fellows based on a demonstrated commitment to public service and the Michigan Law Public Interest Community.
+A committee of appointed faculty will select the fellows based on a demonstrated commitment to public service and the Michigan Law Public Interest Community.

-If you have any questions about the DPSF program, you can reach the Public Interest Director, Alyson Robbins, at firstname.lastname@example.org or 734.764.0546.
+If you have any questions about the DPSF program, you can contact Alan Kahn, Public Interest Director in the Office of Career Planning at 734.764.0546 or by email at firstname.lastname@example.org.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home